dopeboy/dopeboy.github.io/_posts/2017-07-26-bot-for-a-cause.md

 Your tax-deductible donation of $5000 will go towards purchasing 20 Chromebooks that ScriptEd students will use during classes and hackathons.

-## Have you written a slack bot before?
+## Have you written a Slack bot before?

 [Yup](https://braidhq.com).
 This bot supports slash commands, @ mentions, and DMs.
 It interacts with a Python based backend and stores data into a Postgres database.